SuhasBk/GoogleSearch-using-RPA/README.md

 # seek.py:

 Automation of Google search using web scraping through Python to get faster results (text-	only).
-This tool displays information on screen as well as store it as markdown text in an 	HTML file for each website that is accessed.

 # fetch.py: